 This page created 7 September 2014, and last modified: 7 September 2014

-The Prima Flavia gemina is listed as one of the Legiones comitatenses under the Magister Militum per Thracias.
+The Constantini Dafnenses is listed as one of the legiones comitatenses under the Magister Militum per Thracias.
 Its shield pattern is shown in various manuscripts as below:

 Return to the Notitia alphabetical unit list page.